-Ardrey Kell High School and Central Piedmont Community College (CPCC) are excited to announce an outstanding academic opportunity available for rising juniors (Class of 2021) at Ardrey Kell called the American History Dual Enrollment Cohort.
+Ardrey Kell High School and Central Piedmont Community College (CPCC) will continue an outstanding academic opportunity available for rising juniors (Class of 2023) at Ardrey Kell called the American History Dual Enrollment Cohort.

 The American History Dual Enrollment Cohort will allow Ardrey Kell students to enroll in two college-level American History courses (American History I and American History II) at CPCC's Levine campus during their junior year.
 These credits and grades will be recorded on both the students’ college and high school transcripts and will factor into the students’ cumulative grade-point averages, as well as their class rank.
 Each course will fulfill one credit toward the North Carolina Graduation Requirements for the Social Studies content area.
 Courses will also be awarded one additional quality point, making them equivalent in weighting to Advanced Placement courses.

 In order to participate in the American History Dual Enrollment Cohort, students must apply for admissions to CPCC through the Career & College Promise (CCP) program.
 CCP is North Carolina’s dual enrollment program for high school students.
 This program allows eligible NC high school students to enroll in college classes at North Carolina community colleges through their high school.
 This program gives high school juniors and seniors the opportunity to "jump start" their post-secondary education by earning FREE college credit while still in high school.